Bedford School: Establishment and early years

+Late modern period

+Around 1810, headmaster John Brereton restarted boarding at Bedford, although the school still primarily taught day students.
+By 1820, Bedford had 84 students, of which half were boarders.
+During Brereton's tenure, Bedford took on many characteristics of Victorian public schools, including fagging, and compulsory Christianity.
+The school's curriculum was broadened, and the school was modernised.

 Buildings and grounds

-Main School Building

 The Main School Building, originally built in 1891, is a Gothic Revival Grade II listed building.
 On the night of 3–4 March 1979, much of the building was gutted by fire as a result of arson.
 The internal structure of the building was destroyed and thirty classrooms were lost.
 Almost all pupil records were saved but books, furniture and the large collection of portraits of former headmasters were lost.
-Nevertheless, the school was in full operation on Monday 5 March.
+However, the school was in full operation on Monday 5 March.

-The integral structure of the walls was not affected by the fire, and under the indefatigable leadership of the headmaster, Ian Jones, and two Chairmen of the Harpur Trust, John Howard and Anthony Abrahams, the building was restored within two years.
-The architect, Philip Dowson, made a number of alterations to the building during the restoration process: the most important was the raising of the central Great Hall to first floor level in order to provide more classroom and administrative space on the ground floor below.

-Chapel

 Bedford School Chapel was completed in 1908 and is a Grade II* listed building.
 It is significant as the last architectural accomplishment of George Frederick Bodley, a prominent Victorian architect who worked in the Gothic Revival style.
 Other notable buildings by Bodley include the chapels of Marlborough College and Queens' College, Cambridge.
 In 2005, various refurbishment projects took place within the chapel.
 Most significantly, the ceiling was restored to its former Bodlian watercolour design, the original having been painted over in the 1960s due to deterioration.
 At the same time, the interior walls were redecorated and the stonework cleaned.
 The chapel is home to Bedford School's chapel choir and houses a fine two-manual Hill, Norman & Beard organ.
 The specification of this instrument can be found in the National Pipe Organ Register.

-Observatory and planetarium

 The Charles Piazzi Smyth Observatory and the Wolfson Planetarium were opened in May 2002 by Prince Philip, Duke of Edinburgh.
 Situated on the Bedford School estate, the facility is operated by the school's astronomer in conjunction with members of the Bedford Astronomical Society.
 The observatory was named after an Old Bedfordian who went on to become the Astronomer Royal for Scotland.
-It boasts a custom-designed GRP dome and a computer-controlled twelve-inch (305mm) telescope.
+It has a custom-designed GRP dome and a computer-controlled twelve-inch (305mm) telescope.
 The telescope has a hydrogen alpha filter, which enables the observer to view the magnetic plasma flow around the sun.
 The adjacent Planetarium was named after the Wolfson Foundation.

-Music school

-Bedford School Music Department is housed in the new purpose-built Music School, designed by Eric Parry, and completed in November 2005.
-The building houses a large recital hall with recording facilities, a recording studio, individual specialised teaching and practice rooms, and a rock music studio.
-The building was officially opened by Peter Maxwell Davies, Master of the Queen's Music, in March 2006, and the recording facilities were officially opened by David Arnold on 20 May 2013.